mmondics/openshift-intro/README.md

 ## Deploying a Container Image

 The simplest way to deploy an application in OpenShift Container Platform is to run an existing container image.
 The following procedure deploys a front end component of an application called `national-parks-app`.
-The web application displays an interactive map which shows the location of national parks across North America.
+This frontend web application displays an interactive map which shows the location of national parks across North America.

 13. From the +Add view in the Developer perspective, **click Container images**.